Set of 2 Tribal Money Rings From Papua

 The set comes complete with black metal stands and its story printed out for you inside a beautiful envelope.

-Being handmade each set is slightly different.
+Being handmade each set is slightly different with natural imperfections.

 Dimensions: the stands are high 24 and 30cm by 12cm diameter of each money ring.